-Of course, you might be thinking this is a great idea, but then wondering what you’re going to invest.
+Of course, you might be thinking this is a great idea but then wondering what you’re going to invest in.
 If you don’t have any savings, it’s time to start putting some cash aside every month, therefore creating your investment fund.
-Once you choose the investments you’re going to work with, your new cashflow sideline will run itself, with minimal effort from you!
+Once you choose the investments you’re going to work with, your new cash flow sideline will run itself with minimal effort from you!

 How to set a realistic budget in 5 easy steps